 Peacock Tattoo Symbolism

 Peacocks are incredible, flamboyant, proud animals.
 They flaunt their beauty without care, and they hold their heads high.
 These spectacular creatures deserve all the love, and they are a gorgeous addition to your tattoo collection and a great bird tattoo meaning.
 What is more symbolic of beauty and grace?
-A peacock will add a splash of color and reflect artistry on your skin.
+The peacock will add a splash of color and reflect artistry on your skin.
 Also, peacock feathers tattoos are popular and their meanings can be found here.

 Phoenix Bird Symbol